LawFuzeICO registered

 Registered in England & Wales • Company No. 16800372 • Registered Office: 4 Enriqueta Rylands Close, Stretford, Manchester, M32 0NW

-ICO data-protection registration confirmed (May 2026) — registration number published on the Trust Center.
+ICO controller registration ZC147676 (14 May 2026 — 13 May 2027) — listed on the Trust Center.
 VAT registration in progress; reference will be added on receipt.

 Data Protection Officer: dpo@lawfuze.com · Security: security@lawfuze.com · Complaints: /complaints